A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope

 \section{Background and Related Work}

-Apache Log4j is a widely used open-source logging framework for Java applications, maintained by the Apache Software Foundation \cite{apachelog4j}.
+Apache Log4j is a widely used open-source logging framework for Java applications, maintained by the Apache Software Foundation~\cite{apachelog4j}.
 It provides developers with a flexible and efficient mechanism for logging (to record runtime events such as debug information, errors, and system warnings).
+Despite its popularity, prior studies indicate that developers continue to rely heavily on Log4j even after the disclosure of its security flaws and end-of-life status.
+Recent large-scale repository mining studies further highlight that even newly developed and actively maintained projects often retain or adopt outdated dependencies, pointing to deeper challenges in library migration and dependency management~\cite{11025729}.
+In this context, research shows that many projects experience delays in updating dependencies even after critical vulnerabilities like Log4Shell are disclosed, with response times influenced by factors such as release frequency and type of updates~\cite{11025604}.
+Notably, actively maintained projects and patch-level updates tend to enable faster mitigation.

-The Log4Shell vulnerability in the Log4j library was reported by Chen Zhaojun from the Alibaba Cloud Security Team and disclosed by the Apache Software Foundation in December 2021 \cite{young2022log4shell}.
+The Log4Shell vulnerability in the Log4j library was reported by Chen Zhaojun from the Alibaba Cloud Security Team and disclosed by the Apache Software Foundation in December 2021~\cite{young2022log4shell}.
 It arises from unrestricted Java Naming and Directory Interface (JNDI) lookups that allow remote code loading.
-The systematic timeline of the events that occurred is shown in Fig. \ref{fig:Timeline}.
+The systematic timeline of the events that occurred is shown in Fig.~\ref{fig:Timeline}.

-In addition, unpatched Log4j (Log4Shell) vulnerabilities were actively exploited to deploy Mirai-based DDoS malware and cryptominers, mainly targeting outdated and exposed systems \cite{bleepingcomputer_log4shell_ddos_cryptominers} in early 2022.
-As of December 7, 2023, Infosecurity Magazine reported that approximately 125,000 servers remained potentially vulnerable to Log4Shell \cite{infosecurity_log4shell_impact}.
-Software security has been heavily focused on the Log4Shell vulnerability in the Log4j library since its discovery in late 2021 \cite{doll2025unraveling}.
-This vulnerability enables millions of exploitation attempts per hour, facilitating large-scale remote code execution.
-This incident, among others, highlights the crucial need for rigorous software engineering principles that prioritize security as a top priority.